Projection Pursuit Gaussian Process Regression: Simulation Studies

-The RMSE of each method above is given in Table \ref{tab:table2}.
-One can easily find that the performances of SVR and GBDT are inferior, which can be explained because these approaches may require more training data \cite{ke2017lightgbm,smola2004tutorial}.
-We do our best to tune the parameters of the NN, in order to obtain the best results we could achieve.
+The MAPE of each method above is given in Table \ref{tab:table2}.
+It can be seen that the performances of SVR and GBDT are inferior in most cases, which can be explained because these approaches may require more training data \citep{ke2017lightgbm,smola2004tutorial}.
+The only exception is the case of the Welch function, where the SVR and the PPGPR result in comparable results.
+We have tried our best to tune the parameters of the NN, in order to obtain the best achievable results.
 It is worth noting that the parameter tuning for NN is time-consuming.
 In contrast, the tuning process of PPGPR is much easier because it has only one hidden layer.
 Also, PPGPR outperforms NN in all three experiments.
 Moreover, PPGPR can beat GPR with isotropic and product correlation functions because the curse of dimensionality has less impact on PPGPR.
+Note that GPR with isotropic kernels performs worse than GPR with product kernels.
+This is not surprising in view of the slow rate of convergence for isotropic kernels shown in Section 2.1.
+The rate of convergence for product kernels under a general condition is not well-established, but they are known to outperform the isotropic kernels in high-dimensional circumstances \citep{sacks1989design}.

+Additionally, we compare the performance of PPGPR and GPR with product kernel when the size of training set changes.
+Figure \ref{fig:different_size} shows the MAPEs of the proposed PPGPR and GPR with product kernels for OTL function, when the number of training set varies.
+It can be seen that when the size of training samples is less than 48 ($8d$) the PPGPR works much better than GPR.
+When the size of training set increases the MAPEs of both methods decrease and the MAPE of GPR decreases faster than PPGPR.
+The results in Figure \ref{fig:different_size} can prove that the proposed PPGPR is highly suitable for a sparse learning environment but when enough traning samples are available the PPGPR is not recommended.